GouveiaXS/angelicxs-FREE-VINscratch/README.md

 - Over 20 pre-included vehicles to be selected randomly each heist
 - Over 8 pre-included delivery points to be selected randomly each heist
 - Over 125 pre-included starting points to be selected randomly each heist
+- Idles at 0.00ms

-If you enojyed this and want to consider supporting potential future releases please check out the premium VIN scratch heist:
+If you enjoyed this and want to consider supporting potential future releases please check out the premium VIN scratch heist: RELEASING SOON